Beledor/Beledarians_LM_Studio_Toolbox/README.md

     npm install
     ```
 3.  **Run in development mode:**
+    From within the project directory, run the following command:
     ```bash
     lms dev
     ```
-    LM Studio will detect the plugin.
+    This will start the plugin in development mode.
+LM Studio should automatically pick it up.
+Any changes you make to the source code will cause the plugin to automatically reload.

 ## ⚙️ Configuration